ing-bank/baker/docs/sections/development-life-cycle/test.md

 `Interactions`, since every `Interaction` should only depend on the input.

 We present the layers of testing when using Baker, and how to write tests for such layers, use them as necessary.
+We also will explain how to simplify your testing logic using our `baker-test` library.

 ## Testing Recipes for Soundness: Compiling the Recipe in a Test